 Each piece starts out as a drawing or photo of a favourite local view or building, before being hand-stitched.

 Since specialising in photography at art college, my professional experience has focused mainly on architecture and conservation.
 A brief stint as a milliner's apprentice encouraged me to explore the world of slow, traditional hand-crafting, and I am self-taught in sewing, embroidery and weaving.

 I love combining my knowledge and appreciation of architecture with traditional craft skills, and approach embroidery hoops in the same way I fill sketchbooks - preferring a sketchy, illustrative approach over traditional embroidery techniques.

-I'm a member of the Leigh Art Trail, and exhibited for the first time in 2019 at Create98, where I've been lucky to continue to show my work ever since.
+I'm a member of the Leigh Art Trail, and exhibited for the first time in 2019 at Create98, where I've continued to show my work ever since.
 I've installed framed textiles in local shops for the 2023 Southchurch Art Trail, and have more works in progress ready to hang in the coming months.